microvese-projects/crypto-metrics/README.md

 This section shows a list of cards that provide links to the the different list of currency details.
 - **[Details]**
 This section Provides the details about the currencies in a certain category.
+- **[Converter]**
+This section allows the user to get convert a value of a given amount of dollars to the selected currency.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>